SatelliteShorelines/CoastSeg/docs/getting-started.md

 **7.Name the Session**

-- Let's call this 'demo_session'
+- Name the session 'demo_session'.
+This will be the name of the folder saved in `CoastSeg/sessions`.

-- This is the name of the folder that will be saved in `CoastSeg/sessions`
+- The folder will contain a subdirectory for each ROI from which shorelines were extracted.

-- It will contain a subdirectory for each ROI that shorelines will be extracted for
+- Keeping sessions and downloaded data separate allows users to create multiple sessions from the same downloaded data, enabling experimentation with different settings.

 ![save_demo_session](https://github.com/SatelliteShorelines/CoastSeg/assets/61564689/4340c734-e20d-4149-89c2-11e73d9905d3)